CGLemon/Sayuri/README.md

     --resign-threshold, -r: Resign when winrate is less than x.

-    $ ./Sayuri -r 2
+    $ ./Sayuri -r 0.2

-    --analysis-verbose, -a: Output more search verbose.
+    --analysis-verbose, -a: Output more search diagnostic verbose.

     $ ./Sayuri --analysis-verbose

-    --quiet, -q: Disable all diagnostic verbose (some GTP GUI need to disable them)
+    --quiet, -q: Disable all diagnostic verbose (some GTP GUI need to disable them).

     $ ./Sayuri --quiet